backend-development/backend-development-textbook/source/rails_view_and_controller.md

 resources :zombies
 ```

-This will generate the following mappings (visibile through `rake routes`):
+This will generate the following mappings (visibile through `rails routes`):

 ```
 HTTP